From the airport to the city centre Tunisia

 Public transport Tunisia

-In Tunis, the metro is a modern and fast tramway that allows you to go from the city center to the Bardo museum (unfortunately still closed at the time of writing this guide) to the Belvedere district, to the SNCFT and TGM stations.
-Some stops are subject to change, so it is better to ask at the ticket office and with the users.
-As for the names of the stations, which are not mentioned on the stops, at least not on all of them, you will have to ask a Tunisian.
-In other cities, you will find mainly buses as public transport.
-To go from city to city, renting a car is the national means of transportation in Tunisia and is widely used by Tunisians.
-An institutionalized form of carpooling, these minibuses or large collective cabs accommodate up to 8 passengers and run from one destination to another as soon as all the seats are taken.
+In Tunis, the metro is a modern, fast tramway that takes you from the city center to the Bardo Museum, the Belvedere district and the SNCFT and TGM stations.
+Some stops are subject to change, so it's best to check with ticket offices and passengers.
+As for the names of the stations, which are not mentioned on the stops - or at least not on all of them - you'll have to ask a Tunisian.
+In other cities, public transport is mainly by bus.
+To get from town to town, rental cars are the national means of transport in Tunisia, widely used by Tunisians.
+An institutionalized form of carpooling, these minibuses or large shared cabs can accommodate up to 8 passengers and rush from one destination to another as soon as all the seats are taken.
 Tickets can be purchased at the stations (each city has at least one) or from the driver.

 With a driver Tunisia